differentialhq/differential/docs/guides/idempotency.md

 Idempotency is a property of an operation that means the operation can be applied multiple times without changing the result beyond the initial application.
 In other words, making the same request multiple times has the same effect as making the request once.

-In the context of Differential, you can easily achive this by the combination of:

-1. Retrying the function call if it gets rejected, which would allow you ensure at-least-once execution.
+In other words, you'd have to ensure:

+1. The intended operation is applied at least once.
-2. Checking a unique identifier in the request to ensure that the operation is not applied multiple times.
+2. The intended operation is not applied multiple times.

-The following is an example of how you can implement idempotency:
+## 1. Making sure the intended operation is applied at least once

+Checking whether the operation is applied successfully is a concern of the developer - in the context of Differential.
+You can use the [retry policy](https://docs.differential.dev/advanced/calling-functions/customizing-function-calls/#retries) to make sure your functions can recover from machines stalling.

 ```typescript
 // service.ts